pandian-raja/EVA8/README.md

 ```
 Result Evaluation:

 For getting the number of correct values, I first extracted the number from prediction using argmax and equate it with truth data, and divided it with the total input

-After training my model for 80 epoch, I got 99.8% accuracy for mnist 47.0% accuracy for random number.
-So my final model accuracy is 73.4%

 ```
 def get_num_correct(images, labels, random, random_label):